Violence Prevention Partnership

 How Do We Work?

-The Midland County Violence Prevention Partnership of the Midland Area Community Foundation works to eliminate and prevent gang activity, bullying, and other youth violence in our communities.
-It interacts with city officials, community leaders, youth service organizations, schools, parents and students to identify areas on which to focus to be most efficient.
+The Midland County Violence Prevention Partnership of the Midland Area Community Foundation works to eliminate violence and promote kindness among youth in our communities.
+We interact with city officials, community leaders, youth service organizations, schools, and families to identify areas on which to focus to be most efficient.
 Through these various relationships, a number of programs have been established and supported to help in the effort to keep youth violence to a minimum.
-These programs include, but are not limited to:
+These programs include:

 Week of Nonviolence